LinCheYu1128/Docker-Workspace-for-VLSI-Testing/README.md

-# Docker Workspace for ACAL/Playlab Curriculum
+# Docker Workspace for NYCU VLSI Testing
+Modify by ACAL/Playlab Curriculum
 A dockerized [Ubuntu 20.04](https://hub.docker.com/_/ubuntu/) workspace with all required tools installed for students to enjoy the journey of the ACAL/Playlab curriculum.
+## Envrionment Requirements
+   1. A Linux or Unix-equivelent system (including cygwin).
+   2. GCC 3.X.
+   3. make 3.8+.
+   3. flex 1.875+.
+   3. bison 2.5.4+.
+   3. readline 5.0.4+ and ncurses 5.4.2+ library.
 ## User Guides
 - If you are working on Windows systems, use the following commands in Bash-like shells such as [Git Bash](https://git-scm.com/download/win).
 - Use `run` to manage the Docker image and container of this workspace.